Industry Insights

 Responding to Negative Feedback

-Staff Development Through Patient Insights
+Staff Development Through Client Insights

-Patient feedback is one of the most effective tools for dental staff development when used constructively rather than punitively.
+Client feedback is one of the most effective tools for dental staff development when used constructively rather than punitively.

 Identifying Training Opportunities

-• If front desk staff consistently receive lower communication scores, targeted customer service training can have outsized impact
+• If front desk staff consistently receive lower communication scores, targeted customer-service training can have outsized impact

 Celebrating Excellence